Carnegie library: Continuing legacy

 Carnegie established charitable trusts which have continued his philanthropic work.
 But they had reduced their investment in libraries even before his death.
 There has continued to be support for library projects, for example in South Africa.

-In 1992, The New York Times reported that, according to a survey conducted by George Bobinski, dean of the School of Information and Library Studies at the State University at Buffalo, 1,554 of the 1,681 original Carnegie library buildings in the United States still existed, and 911 were still used as libraries.
+In 1992, the New York Times reported that, according to a survey conducted by George Bobinski, dean of the School of Information and Library Studies at the State University at Buffalo, 1,554 of the 1,681 original Carnegie library buildings in the United States still existed, and 911 were still used as libraries.
 He found that 276 were unchanged, 286 had been expanded, 175 had been remodeled, 243 had been demolished, and others had been converted to other uses.

 While hundreds of the library buildings have been adapted for use as museums, community centers, office buildings, residences, or other uses, more than half of those in the United States still serve their communities as libraries over a century after their construction.
 Many are located in what are now middle- to low-income neighborhoods.
-For example, Carnegie libraries still form the nucleus of the New York Public Library system in New York City, with 31 of the original 39 buildings still in operation.
+For example, Carnegie libraries still form the nucleus of the New York Public Library system in New York City, with 31 of the original 39 buildings still in operation; Carnegie Libraries operate in all 5 Boroughs of New York City across its three library systems.
 Also, the main library and eighteen branches of the Pittsburgh public library system are Carnegie libraries.
 The public library system there is named the Carnegie Library of Pittsburgh.

 In the late 1940s, the Carnegie Corporation of New York arranged for microfilming of the correspondence files relating to Andrew Carnegie's gifts and grants to communities for the public libraries and church organs.
 They discarded the original materials.
 The microfilms are open for research as part of the Carnegie Corporation of New York Records collection, residing at Columbia University Rare Book and Manuscript Library.
 Archivists did not microfilm photographs and blueprints of the Carnegie Libraries.
 The number and nature of documents within the correspondence files varies widely.
 Such documents may include correspondence, completed applications and questionnaires, newspaper clippings, illustrations, and building dedication programs.

 UK correspondence files relating to individual libraries have been preserved in Edinburgh (see the article List of Carnegie libraries in Europe).

 Beginning in the 1930s during the Great Depression, some libraries were meticulously measured, documented and photographed under the Historic American Buildings Survey (HABS) program of the National Park Service.
-This was part of an effort to record and preserve significant buildings..
+This was part of an effort to record and preserve significant buildings.
 Other documentation has been collected by local historical societies.
 In 1935, the centennial of Carnegie's birth, a copy of the portrait of him originally painted by F. Luis Mora was given to libraries which he had helped fund.
 Many of the Carnegie libraries in the United States, whatever their current uses, have been recognized by listing on the National Register of Historic Places.
 The first, the Carnegie Library in Braddock, Pennsylvania, was designated as a National Historic Landmark in March 2012.
-Some Carnegie Libraries, have been replaced in name with that of city libraries such as the Epiphany library in New York City.